MCPCapital/HarmonizeProject/README.md

 Harmonize Project (formerly known as Harmonize Hue) has no affiliation with Signify or Philips Hue.
 Hue and Philips Hue are trademarks of Signify.

 # New Features
+* v2.4.2: Auto-restart videocapture after specificed number of seconds of missed frames
-* v2.4.1: Videocapture reset command added (useful when switching A/V inputs)
+* v2.4.1: Added videocapture reset command added (useful when switching A/V inputs)
 * v2.4:   Added support for Python 3.12 and Ubuntu 24.04 installation
-* v2.3:   Added support to adjust maximum brightness
+* v2.3:   Added adjustment to maximum brightness
-* v2.2:   Support for webcam stream input via file/URL
+* v2.2:   Added webcam stream input via file/URL
 * v2.1:   Support for multiple Hue bridges
 * v2.0:   Support for gradient lightstrips is now available!